 3. Shrimp & Jasmine Rice – Skipper Canteen- Magic Kingdom

 Next on our list is a dish from Skipper's Canteen.
-This little gem is nestled back near the Swiss Family Robinson Tree House in Magic Kingdom.
+This little gem is nestled back near the Swiss Family Robinson Tree House in the Magic Kingdom.
 This restaurant was recommended as a place to go for lunch as the waitlist was short and food delicious.
 We couldn't agree more.

 We were seated right away and the menu was full of wonderful choices.
 The Falafel was a superb appetizer and the shrimp & jasmine rice so good, it made its way to our list.
 The shrimp was so flavorful and juicy and paired nicely with the rice.